 Study Carrels, Soft Seating, and Tables

-Please bring items that need to be re-shelved to the Service Desk, or leave them on the book truck on the library’s upper level.
+Please bring items that need to be re-shelved to the Service Desk.

 For a detailed list of circulation policies, please see the Library Services page.